epic-fail-xyz/capture-context-xmp/weather/1.0/index.md

 ## Acquisition Context Fields
 These fields describe how the observation was obtained rather than the atmospheric conditions themselves.

-These fields improve interpretability but are not required.
+These fields MAY be included to provide additional acquisition context.

 ### wx:dataProvider
 * **Type**: String